 All Leicestershire Schools are part of a safeguarding initiative which aims to improve outcomes for children and families affected by domestic violence and abuse.

 The scheme was designed to provide early reporting to schools of any domestic abuse incidents that might have an impact on a child that attends their school.
-The approach, known as Operation Encompass, was rolled out across the country in 2017, and remains in place today.
+The approach, known as Operation Encompass, was rolled out across the country in 2017, and remains in place today in many counties, but not all.
 In Leicestershire the scheme is run in partnership between Leicestershire County Council and Leicestershire Police.

-The school's Designated Safeguarding Leads - Mr Hoare, Mrs Mock and Mrs Ghent - are informed when any domestic abuse incident has been reported to the Police and one of our pupils was in the household.
+The school's Designated Safeguarding Leads - Mrs Mock (Senior DSL), Mr Coleman (Deputy DSLs) - are informed when any domestic abuse incident has been reported to the Police and one of our pupils was in the household.